AbrahamLara/KnowMe/README.md

 ## KnowMe

 This is my full stack web development project KnowMe!
+The backend to this project exists in this directory.
+This project allows for user authentication with jsonWebTokens and an emailing service for sending confirmation to newly registered users.
+There are still more features planned for this project.

+* Learn more about the client side [here](client/README.md).
+* Learn more about the emailing service [here](emailing/README.md).

 ## Database Setup